The New Hampshire House (400) and Senate (24) make up the largest state legislature in the U.S.

 Lawmakers are elected biannually and paid $100 per year, plus mileage reimbursement.

 Despite the minimal pay, legislators review more than 1,000 bills every legislative session.
-Representatives were responsible for attending 21 legislative sessions in 2018 - and that doesn't include committee meetings and public hearings.
+Representatives are responsible for attending 20+ legislative sessions, and that doesn't include committee meetings and public hearings.

 "They really run because they can.
 Unlike in states with professional legislatures, the barriers to entry are very low in New Hampshire," Scala said.